Scientific title:

 People with spatial neglect tell us “it’s terrifying, I bump into people” and “there’s not enough support at home”.
 They tend to have poor recovery and long term disability after their stroke, and there is currently no effective treatment.

-Working closely with stroke survivors, carers, and clinicians the researchers have made SIGHT into a computer based exercise.
+Working closely with stroke survivors, carers, and clinicians, the research team have made SIGHT into a computer-based exercise.
 Feedback from stroke survivors included that it was “better with the computer” than without, and would “increase the amount of time I spend on rehabilitation”.

 What is this research aiming to do?